Mark Driscoll: ABC Nightline special (2009)

 In March 2009, Driscoll was involved in an ABC Nightline debate entitled, "Does Satan Exist?"
 Driscoll and Annie Lobert, founder of the Hookers for Jesus Christian ministry, argued for the existence of the devil against the philosopher Deepak Chopra and Carlton Pearson, a former fundamentalist minister and author of The Gospel of Inclusion.
 A commentator described the debate as "contentious", with all participants taking "uncompromising" positions.
 Driscoll argued that a belief in both Satan and God was an essential tenet of Christianity.
 Driscoll has also been featured on the program discussing other topics including the Ten Commandments and sex.

 Haiti relief (2010)

-After the catastrophic 2010 Haiti earthquake, Driscoll and James MacDonald founded Churches Helping Churches to help churches rebuild after catastrophic natural disasters.
+After the 2010 Haiti earthquake, Driscoll and James MacDonald founded Churches Helping Churches to help churches rebuild after catastrophic natural disasters.
 They helped to rebuild dozens of churches in Haiti and Japan.
 Driscoll first flew to Haiti shortly after the earthquake, and set up a partnership between his church and Jean F. E. St. Cyr, a Haitian pastor.
 Mars Hill Church donated $1.7 million in medical supplies.